 Based on the size of the college and the level of competition, the NCAA divides member colleges into three groups: Divisions I, II, and III.
 Division I colleges award the most scholarships.
 Division III colleges offer only academic, not athletic, scholarships.
 Student athlete and recruiting requirements are spelled out in the NCAA's Guide for the College-Bound Student-Athlete.
 These include academic course requirements, GPA requirements, and SAT or ACT score requirements.
 The guide is available free on the NCAA website or from your high school counselor.

 If you wish to play for a Division I or II college, register at the NCAA Eligibility Center at the beginning of your junior year in high school, and file an online Student Release Form by the end of your junior year.
 This form allows the NCAA to send information about you to college coaches.
 The fee to file the form is $75, with fee waivers available.
 Division III students do not need to file this form.

 Getting on the Team

 Division I coaches of generously funded sports teams take a "Don't call me, I'll call you" approach.
 Division II and III coaches, however, may appreciate your introducing yourself.
 (This may also be true for some Division I sports departments with small recruiting budgets.)
-Many student athletes stop by the coach's office during their campus visits to drop off their sports bio and video clips.
-If you can't visit, you can usually speak to the coach by phone and email your bio and links to your clips.
-Like an increasing number of student athletes, you can post web pages with videos of your performance highlights and other information.
+Many student athletes stop by the coach's office during their campus visits to drop off their sports resumes.
+If you can't visit, you can usually speak to the coach by phone and e-mail him or her your bio and links to your video clips.
+Some students post web pages with videos of their performance highlights and other information.